THANK YOU FOR YOUR APPLICATIONS!

 Projects will be primarily evaluated based on the feasibility of obtaining their expected benefits.
 Implementation, costs, and reporting strategies will be a large part of the evaluation process, too.
 Projects with lower funding requests will not be given preference.
 We want to fund the best, most impactful projects possible (up to $1,500, given available funding), not simply the least expensive; that being said, as part of our evaluation of your project’s costs, we will look for demonstrations of financial prudence.

-As Music for the Mission continues to improve its fundraising efforts, we hope to award Mini Grants more frequently than once a year.
-Currently, we do not have another disbursement date chosen (besides the end of 2016), but we encourage you to stay tuned for updates from us about the next Mini Grant application cycle.
+As Music for the Mission continues to improve its fundraising efforts, we hope to award Mini-Grants more frequently than once a year.
+Currently, we do not have another disbursement date chosen, but we encourage you to stay tuned for updates from us about the next Mini-Grant application cycle.

 If your organization wants to apply for operating funds (e.g., a food pantry applying for support to bolster its inventory), we still encourage you to apply.
 We are open to any and all “projects”, but will give first priority to small, innovative projects because grants supporting those initiatives are less numerous.

-Mini Grant applications must be submitted by January 15th, 2017 to be considered.
-We will notify applicants no later than January 31, 2017.
+Mini-Grant applications must be submitted by December 31st, 2017 to be considered.
+We will notify applicants no later than January 31, 2018.
 We are happy to assist you in your application.

-For questions or comments, please contact our Executive Director, Melissa Bassett, at email@example.com.
+For questions or comments, please contact our Executive Director, Christina Cole, at email@example.com.